CQI Community Quality Improvement Professional Mentorship Program

 Alison Wagner

 Alison is the Director of Quality Improvement at UCAN, a large social service and child welfare agency in Chicago, IL.
 In this role, she partners with social service program leaders to meet best practice standards through program evaluation and data analysis.
 She leads UCAN’s team of Quality Improvement Specialists with expertise across all program areas along UCAN’s continuum of services and advocates for data-informed decision-making and implementation of program improvements.
 Alison lead UCAN’s improvement efforts toward recognition as a 2021 Change-Maker with the Human Rights Campaign Foundation’s All Children – All Families project, which sets best practice standards for supporting LGBTQ+ youth, families, and foster parents navigating the child welfare system.
 She has experience in community mental health, residential treatment, foster care home study assessment, and research in community-based medical and mental health programs.
 Alison holds a bachelor’s degree in Psychology from the University of Illinois at Urbana-Champaign and a Master of Arts degree in Social Service Administration from the University of Chicago Crown Family School of Social Work, Policy, and Practice.
 She completed a post-master’s certificate in Program Evaluation through the Brown School at Washington University in St. Louis.
-Outside of work, Alison spends her free time travelling and hiking with her dog, Jenna.
+Outside of work, Alison spends her free time traveling and hiking with her dog, Jenna.

 Amy Strickler